These policies relate specifically to the Division of Student Life. In some cases, links to more complete university policies are provided as well.

 C. Adjacent to residential or academic facilities of the campus.

-- Meetings which would impose an unusual demand upon staff or facilities must have approval regardless of where they are held on campus.
+- Meetings that would impose an unusual demand upon staff or facilities must have approval regardless of where they are held on campus.

 Violations of the above university policy will result in appropriate disciplinary action.